Lexyl1225/TWLED-locate/README.md

-## WLED locate
+## TWLED locate

-This auxiliary page is used by WLED settings to determine the location (GPS coordinates) via the JS Geolocation API, since it requires a secure context (HTTPS).
+This auxiliary page is used by TWLED settings to determine the location (GPS coordinates) via the JS Geolocation API, since it requires a secure context (HTTPS).

 It is hosted at https://locate.twled.me